ejahh/laravel-rest-api/README.md

 #The Project
 Our REST API is an Atendance Management System with the following resources : Users, Employees, and Attendance.

 #The Team
 Glaines Malinao - Project Manager.
 Edjay Blasquino - System Analyst.
 Rejie Recolito  - Sofware Developer.
 Michelle Pura   - Technical Writer.

 #The Progress :
-✅ Intialized Repository with Git Version Control.
+✅ Intialized Repository with Git Version Control
-✅ Created the Database, Migrations, and Models.
+✅ Created the Database, Migrations, and Models
-✅ Created the Contoller for User Resource.
+✅ Created the Contoller for User Resource
-✅ Successfuly Tested POST Method using Postman for Users Resource (see folder POSTMAN TESTING containing screenshots of successfull POST request ).
+✅ Successfuly Tested POST Method using Postman for Users Resource (see folder POSTMAN TESTING containing screenshots of successfull POST request )